Sizing a rotary index table can become a very complicated task, but here are three basic items to consider in estimating a size:

 page for each model.
 View our Catalog.

-require an index time o f 3.82s [see load table on 28 of
+this would require an index time o f 3.82s [see load table on 28 of

 radius]^2).
-Also, Motion’s internal TCC calculator can
+Also, Motion’s internal TCC calculator can help

-checked to not exceed bearing capabilities.
+must be checked to not exceed bearing capabilities.
 Bearing

 * NOTE: Trunnions consider the above, but the out of balance (static) torque is a new item that must be considered.
 Static torque is generally the deciding factor in sizing a trunnion.
 Flexible index drives are stronger than their fixed counterparts, as they always have a minimum of two cam followers engaged in preload (new TMF indexers will have up to five contacting the cam at any time).
 To size a flexible rotary index table unit, assume the same size as the fixed for preliminary estimates until final loading can be calculated by engineering.